dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide.md

 ### Build and Run the Project

-1. Select device
+1. Select the device that you want to run your app on.

-2. Run
+2. Run the project, then your app will be installed on your device.

 > Note:
 >